 Narragunnawali - Aboriginal and Torres Strait Islander Languages

 ‘Through learning about Aboriginal and Torres Strait Islander languages, students and children can gain deeper knowledge and understanding of Aboriginal and Torres Strait Islander cultures and identities.
 Providing students and children with opportunities to learn – and learn about – Australia’ First Languages also plays an important role in supporting language maintenance and revitalisation.’.
-There is a wide range of New !
-Curriculum Resources available here.
+There is a wide range of Curriculum Resources available here.
 They can also be used in other curriculum areas.